 MUST 9998.
 Pre-Dissertation Research.
 1 to 6 Credit Hour.
+Repeatability: This course may be repeated for additional credit.

 MUST 9999.
 Dissertation/Monograph Research.
 1 to 6 Credit Hour.

 Dissertation research or monograph research for doctoral candidates.
 Dissertation/Monograph Research credit maintains the continuous enrollment as required by the University.